begin with a free consultation (949) 870-3800

 • Assembling small parts or intricate work.

-Workers’ Comp And Carpal Tunnel
+Workers’ Comp and Carpal Tunnel

 You can pursue workers’ compensation benefits for job-related carpal tunnel syndrome.
 The statewide system works on a no-fault basis, which means you can seek benefits without proving negligence on the part of your employer for your injuries.